mariuszmalek/mariuszmalek/README.md

 Hey there 👋

-I'm Mariusz, a full-stack programmer, creative developer and visionary who specializes in back-end development.
-I put emphasis on translating user-centric projects into websites or applications that run very fast.
+I'm Mariusz, a full-stack software engineer.
+I put emphasis on translating user-centric projects.
 My mission is to create great things.

-Want to know more about me?
-[Check out my website.](https://mariuszmalek.com/)

 🌱 I’m currently learning Rust and Flutter